 When one says they are looking for God, what does that mean?
 Ultimate being is clearly beyond the domain of our natural physical senses.
-Is the awareness of God like the unbounded emptiness, a meaning that eludes the limited forms comprehensible by our consciousness’ constructs.
+Is the awareness of God like an unbounded emptiness; a meaning that eludes the limited forms, undefinable by our base consciousness’ constructs.
 What if God has no form to present?
 Why would God have any form?
 Yet, as the Psalmist wrote, “…is the maker of the ear unable to hear, is the maker of the eye unable to see…”1?
-Then one may ask, is the maker of that which is aware, aware as well?
+One may ask, is the maker of that which is aware, aware as well?

 If the awareness of the Milky Way’s presence, or the awareness of the sea of hundreds of billions of neutrinos passing through one’s body every second, or if the awareness of the teeming population of bacteria and microscopes that cover our bodies, and even the awareness that your roof is leaking; it has just not yet dripped down on you.
 If all these things escape one’s notice, should one expect is be aware of God?

-Some may say God does not exist, as if they could possibly know that; their conclusion made because some preconceived notion did not work for them.
+Some may say God does not exist, as if they could possibly know that; their conclusion based on some preconceived notion that has not work for them.

 That is searching for a thing we know of but searching incorrectly.
 If we truly understood the orange tree we would not have looked for it on a mountaintop.
 Clearly one must search correctly.
 But again, how does one search for something that one does not already know.

 The air one breathes, though it is all around us and we breath it every instant of our life, is not felt, seen, or tasted.
 It is completely forgotten until it is missed.
 Though gravity holds us securely down to the Earth while it permeates the Universe, if we were to look for it we would not be able to point to it and say – there it is.
 The Milk Way galaxy is all about us, its immense mass and extent engulfs our existence all while we are unaware of it.